 In recent years, South Korean films have been gaining a wider audience internationally, thanks in part to streaming services such as Netflix.
 If you’re looking for something different in your film diet, why not give South Korean cinema a try?
 You might be surprised by what you find.

-Divided in terms of language, the major centres of Indian cinema are Bengali cinema, Marathi cinema, Malayalam cinema, Tamil cinema, Telugu cinema, Kannada cinema and Odia cinema.
+Divided in terms of language, the major centers of Indian cinema are Bengali cinema, Marathi cinema, Malayalam cinema, Tamil cinema, Telugu cinema, Kannada cinema, and Odia cinema.
 There has been a growing presence of English-language Indian films.

 As a result, Indian films offer a wide variety of genres and styles for audiences to enjoy.
 Whether you’re looking for a heart-wrenching drama or a light-hearted comedy, there’s sure to be an Indian movie that’s perfect for you.